Euramsia/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a beginning researcher based in the Netherlands.
-I recently completed a research assistantship at the deparment of Experimental Psychology at Utrecht University, exploring the poorly understood concept of visual local-global perception bias.
-My educational background is **Molecular Biology (BSc)** and **Neuroscience and Cognition (MSc)**, with a strong interest in quantitative and computational approaches.
+I am an early career researcher in the field of cancer genomics based in the Netherlands.
+I started my PhD in 2025 at the van Boxtel Group at the Prinses Maxima Center for child oncology.
+My goal is to work mainly computationally but to deepen my understanding of the data with occasional wetlab projects.

-During my Bachelor's I gained experience in wetlab microbiology and genetics, kindling a deep fascination with DNA.
-After concluding my current statistical and modelling-based cognition research, I will therefore turn to biologically-focused research, especially my main interest **genetics** with a systems perspective, but over the long term I would also like to touch on neurobiology, ageing, and/or cognition.
+My previous work was on local-global perception bias, a concept in cognitive psychology that attempts to describe how local visual stimuli are integrated into larger global figures and the various effects involved in this process.

-For the next step of my academic career, I am therefore **searching for a PhD position** in genetics with a focus on bioinformatics.
+While the cognitive research was intriguing, I decided to deepen my biological skills with a pure bio-PhD.
+In the future I hope to combine the two.
+Let's see what comes of that.

-Furthermore, I am very interested in promoting **Open Science**, which I think is key for a positive and collaborative relationship within academia and between academia and society.
+Furthermore, I am interested in Open Science, which I think is key for a positive and collaborative relationship within academia and between academia and society.

 {{< icon name="download" pack="fas" >}} Open my {{< staticref "uploads/cv.pdf" "newtab" >}}resumé{{< /staticref >}}.